eclipse-che4z/che-che4z-zos-resource-explorer/CONTRIBUTING.md

 When you finished type the following:
 * $ git add .
-* $ git commit -m "explanation of your work" -s
+* $ git commit -m "explanation of your work and issue# obtained when you create it" -s
 * $ git push

 ## Contact